 All year 11 students attend a 1-1 guidance interview to discuss their options post 16;

 Year 9 students may request an appointment with the careers Lead or the guidance professional to assist with their GCSE choices, however, help and advice is given to students during the Year 9 Careers PSHE day.

-The school recognizes the importance that Parents/Guardians have in helping shape the Educational and Career choices of students.
+The school recognises the importance that Parents/Guardians have in helping shape the Educational and Career choices of students.
 Our aim is to keep Parents/Guardians informed of any new developments during times of transition and we welcome their interaction with Tutors, Student Support/Guidance services, Heads of Year, Subject Leaders and the Careers Lead.